dvangennip/Phototype/Readme.md

 Make sure auto-login is enabled via `raspi-config`.
 This boots the device straight to the terminal.
 Second, copy the `photo core.service` file to `/lib/systemd/system/photocore.service`.
 Its owner should be `root` and the permissions should be adjusted to 644 (rw-r-r) using `chmod`.
 The permissions of the python script (`photocore.py`) also need to be adjusted to allow  the code to run with the necessary privileges.
 Set it to 777 (rwx-rwx-rwx), owner can remain `pi`.

 Use `sudo systemctl enable|disable|start|stop|status photocore.service` to get the service going.
 After enabling and before starting, it’s necessary to call `sudo systemctl daemon-reload` first.
 A reboot may be necessary to check proper operation.

+## Low voltage warnings
+With less capable power adapters, the Pi may indicate that voltage drops below 4.65V with a lightning icon in the top-right of the screen.
+These warnings can be disabled by adding `avoid_warnings=1` to `/boot/config.txt`.
+Low voltage may still put the device at risk of data corruption.

 ## Development info
 Code has to be run on the RPi itself as the screen is available there, unless the code explicitly sets `os.environ[‘SDL_VIDEODRIVER’] = ‘fbcon’` before any code uses the screen (e.g., before `pygame.init()`).
 In that case the code can run remotely with appropriate privileges.
 Still, with pygame it’s hard to get proper tracebacks when exceptions occur.
 To ease this, exceptions are logged in `errors.log`.
 Using the `tail -f errors.log` command a developer can follow once errors get appended to the file.
 This can of course be done via another terminal, ssh, etc.